 Steve, Sal and I brainstormed and came up with the idea of offering WNET a private screening event inside the brand-new Alvin Ailey Studios of Where Words Prevail for their top tier supporters.

 When I initially pitched WNET’s programming team the idea of doing this, I made it clear that it was a package deal.
-We (meaning Steve) would handle the costs and labor of the entire event, but only if Where Words Prevail was given a prime time airdate on their main station.
+We (meaning Steve) would handle the costs and labor of the entire event, but only if Where Words Prevail was given a prime-time airdate on their main station.
 Okay, they responded, but only if I did all the work, including getting the invitations out to their top one thousand donors.

 “That’s fine,” I said.
 “Give me all their names, addresses and phone numbers, and I’ll address the invitations myself.”

-There was a long pause on the other end of the line as they processed the idea of sending me that precious information.
+There was a pause on the other end of the line as they processed the idea of sending me that precious information.

 “On second thought,” came the response a moment later.
 “Send the invitations to us, we’ll handle getting them to our donors.”